 Timekeeping is important for humans and computers.
 The internal clock of a computer is used for a wide verity of purposes.
 This includes providing correct timestamps in your online calendar to keeping detailed audit logs of system activities, and effectively communicate with other computers.
 Computers are not good at keeping the correct time.
 The internal clock will slowly get out of synchronization, known as time drift.
 Therefore, computers regularly need to ask for the current time so they can adjust the internal clock.
 This can be archived by asking servers using specialized software for knowing and delivering the current time.
 This time synchronization happens through a protocol called Network Time Protocol (NTP.)

-FanCube operates a small pool of time servers (NTP servers) located in Europe and The United States.
+FanCube operates a small pool of time servers (NTP servers) located in The United States.
 The time servers are part of the NTP Pool project.
 Generally, the time servers should not be added directly in your operating system or application.
 Instead, you should connect to the global pool of time servers provided by the NTP Pool project:

 You can read more about using the NTP Pool at their website "Use the pool."